 So far so good and, actually, not too difficult to accomplish.
-But the crux of the matter was that at the moment Baylor was forced to switch to Crigler, Crigler had taken advantage of an intricate series of legal blocking maneuvers and was already a half-step ahead of him (Baylor) and driving on a cleared-out path to the basket.
+At the moment Baylor was forced to switch to Crigler, Crigler had taken advantage of an intricate series of legal screens and was already a half-step ahead of Baylor and driving on a clear path to the basket.

-Thereafter, Baylor tried desperately to avoid committing himself on a defensive assignment until the last split-second, and his teammates ran themselves to exhaustion trying to help him.
-But Kentucky continued to get the ball to the man that Baylor was finally stuck with, and Baylor was obliged to choose between giving that man plenty of room for drives or shots or pressing him hard and running the risk of fouling out.
+Baylor tried desperately to avoid committing himself on a defensive assignment until the last second, and his teammates ran themselves to exhaustion trying to help him.
+Kentucky continued to get the ball to the man that Baylor was finally stuck with, and Baylor was obliged to choose between giving that man plenty of room, or pressing him hard and risk fouling out.

 In the second half, Castellani tried to fend off the inevitable by putting his team in a zone defense.
-He had four men out front, running furiously to cover five Kentuckians and kept Baylor under the basket where, at least, he was of value in rebounding.
-But there always had to be a free Kentucky player outside and, whether it was the sharpshooting Johnny Cox in a corner, or the excellent jump-shooting Vernon Hatton (who scored 30 points) near the top of the key, he scored.
+He had four men out front, running furiously to cover five while keeping Baylor under the basket where, at least, he was of value rebounding.
+There was a free Kentucky player outside, Whether it was the sharpshooting Johnny Cox in a corner, or the excellent jump-shooting Vernon Hatton (who scored 30 points) near the top of the key, he scored.

-Handicapped both by fouls and the rib injury hed suffered in the bang-up with Boozer that left him gasping in pain, Baylor still scored 25 points in streaks of brilliant offensive play, passed well and snatched a game-high 19 rebounds.
-But Kentucky won 84-72.
+Handicapped both by fouls and the rib injury that left him gasping in pain, Baylor still scored 25 points, passed well and snatched a game-high 19 rebounds.
+But Kentucky won, 84-72.

-Castellani spent only one other season in basketball, ironically serving as head coach with the Minneapolis Lakers in 1959-60, when their star player was, of course, Baylor.
-After that, he moved to Milwaukee, passed the bar, practiced law for many years, and became a big fan of the Milwaukee Bucks and Marquette Golden Eagles.
+Castellani spent one other season in basketball, ironically serving as head coach with the Minneapolis Lakers in 1959-60, when their star player was, of course, Baylor.
+After that, he moved to Milwaukee, passed the bar exam, practiced law for many years, and became a big fan of the Milwaukee Bucks and Marquette Golden Eagles.

-Hero of Seattle Us Western Regional win over California, Charlie Brown led the Chieftains in scoring in 1958-59, after Baylor departed, and finished with 872 points and 534 rebounds in two years.
-After graduation, Brown returned to Chicago where he founded the Windy City Senior Basketball Leagues.
+Hero of the Western Regional win over California, Charlie Brown led the Chieftains in scoring in 1958-59, after Baylor departed, and finished with 872 points and 534 rebounds in two years.
+After graduation, Brown returned to Chicago, where he founded the Windy City Senior Basketball Leagues.

-Several of the 1958-59 Chieftains later played with the Buchan Bakers, including Frizzell, who averaged 9.7 points and 5.8 rebounds during his Seattle U. career and entered the schools Hall of Fame in 2010.
+Several of the 1958-59 Chieftains later played with the Buchan Bakers, including Frizzell, who averaged 9.7 points and 5.8 rebounds during his SU career and entered the schoo’ls Hall of Fame in 2010.